andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-21-gelfands-algebra-chunk-21-geometric-progressions.md

 We can then draw our conclusions.

  * Conclusion 1: if $ab < 0$ then the problem has no solutions.
 Why?
 Because you can't square root a negative number.
  * Conclusion 2: if $ab = 0$ then x = 0.
 That seems simple enough.
  * Conclusion 3: if $ab > 0$ then there are _two_ possible values for $x$: $\sqrt{ab}$ and $-\sqrt{ab}$.

-Notes: This works because we are looking for the _second term_, and it would also have worjed for the fourth, and sixth etc, but not the fifth, seventh, etc.  Remember, we saw before that even roots have this special "could be positive, could equally be negative" property.
+Notes: This works because we are looking for the _second term_, and it would also have worked for the fourth, and sixth etc, but not the fifth, seventh, etc.  Remember, we saw before that even numerical roots have this special "could be positive, could equally be negative" property.
 There is a subtle alusion to this in problem 199.
 See if you can spot it.

 ## Tricks Arising
 ### Sometimes No Answers, Other Times More Than One Answer
 Notwithstanding the aside about how $a^2 = b^2$ in [Chunk 11 - Factoring to Zero](https://andrewharmellaw.github.io/2017/01/20/gelfands-algebra-chunk-11-factoring-to-zero), Problem 198 is the first time we've seen something where we need to think about different categories of input.
-It's handy to have this in mind for the future (trust me, I've read ahead.)
+It's handy to have this in mind for the future.
+(Trust me, I've read ahead.)